Understanding Pension Rights in Divorce: A Comprehensive Guide

 Like all marital assets, unless you get a financial separation order from a court, your partner can make a claim on a pension at any time.
-It is advised that you seek a financial settlement whilst divorcing.
+It is advised that you seek a financial settlement while divorcing.
 This means your financial assets, including your pension, will not be a claimable issue in the future.

 Can I protect my pension against my ex-partner?